 Kindergarten meets once every two weeks to discuss character development.
 Some of our most important skills include being able to join groups and welcoming others into a group.
 This way, everyone feels safe in the community knowing that they are always welcome.
 Another skill that students work on is using conversation skills so that the other person’s perspective is being considered.

 In independent schools, we view the arts, athletics, and academics as core pieces, with equal value, in the school curriculum.
 Students in early childhood have strong exposure to the arts, which includes art classes as well as music theory.

 Art Classes: PreK 3s and 4s

-Artistic expression and art fundamentals are critical aspects of our kindergarten, first and second grade art curriculum.
-At these stages, students are exposed to techniques, specifics artists, and great works of art, as well as key elements of art including: line, shape, form, space, texture, value, and color.
+Artistic expression and art fundamentals are critical aspects of our kindergarten art curriculum.
+At this stage, students are exposed to techniques, specifics artists, and great works of art, as well as key elements of art including line, shape, form, space, texture, value, and color.
 Students often study important works of art and then practice the techniques unique to creating a similar piece of art.
-Key aspects of the experience include: developing a sense of aesthetic judgment and color theory, understanding how visual arts relate to history and culture, and showing appreciation of the creative works of self and others.
+Key aspects of the experience include: developing a sense of aesthetic judgment and color theory, understanding how visual arts relate to history and culture, and showing appreciation for the creative works of self and others.
 SMART Board and iPad technology are used in the classroom to enrich understandings and to offer a unique form of multi-media art-based experiences.

 Music: PreK 3s and 4s